Los Angeles/Brooklyn Dodgers team ownership history

 O’Malley’s path to full ownership was accomplished quietly over the next quarter-century.
 In 1957 he bought out Mrs. Smith’s one-quarter share and divided it with the Mulveys.
 O’Malley now owned two-thirds of the team and the Mulveys the rest.142 After the deaths of Dearie (1968) and Jim (1973), the Mulvey heirs sold their stock to O’Malley in January 1975.

 Los Angeles City Councilwoman Rosalind Wyman, a strong Dodger supporter throughout the maneuvering to bring the team to Los Angeles and build Dodger Stadium, presents a commendation from the Beverly Hills B’nai Brith to owner Walter O’Malley.
-(LOS ANGELES DODGERS)
+(Courtesy of the Los Angeles Dodgers)